nextstrain/augur/docs/exportv.md

     ["Ravi Kupra","www.ravikupra.co.uk"]
   ]
   ```
-  If you only have one maintiner, you still need to use the same format of two sets of square brackets: `"maintainers": [["Hanna Kukk", "www.hkukk.ee"]]`
+  If you only have one maintainer, you still need to use the same format of two sets of square brackets: `"maintainers": [["Hanna Kukk", "www.hkukk.ee"]]`

   _(Previously the "maintainer" field in your v1 config file.)_
 <br>